Marvin Camras

 Marvin Camras (January 1, 1916 – June 23, 1995) was an electrical engineer and inventor who was widely influential in the field of magnetic recording.

 Camras built his first recording device, a wire recorder, in the 1930s for a cousin who was an aspiring opera singer named Willy.
-He also built Willy a telephone, due to the fact that he could not afford one, at the age of 8.
+He also built Willy a telephone, because he could not afford one, at the age of 8.
 Shortly afterwards he discovered that using magnetic tape made the process of splicing and storing recordings easier.

-Camras's work attracted the notice of his professors at what is now Illinois Institute of Technology (IIT) and was offered a position at Armour Research Foundation (which merged with Lewis Institute in 1940 to become IIT) to develop his work.
+Camras's work attracted the notice of his professors at what became Illinois Institute of Technology (IIT) and was offered a position at Armour Research Foundation (which merged with Lewis Institute in 1940 to become IIT) to develop his work.

-Before and during World War II Camras' early wire recorders were used by the armed forces to train pilots.
+Before and during World War II Camras' wire recorders were used by the armed forces to train pilots.
 They were also used for disinformation purposes: battle sounds were recorded and amplified and the recordings placed where the D-Day invasion was not going to take place.
 This work was kept secret until after the war.